Kiranreddy28-1/demo/README.md

 terraform init
 terraform plan
 terraform apply
-After the work on the environment is done and you no longer need the application, ypou can destroy the environment by the below command: terraform destroy
+After the work on the environment is done and you no longer need the application, you can destroy the environment by the below command: terraform destroy